 The preliminary reconciliation document previously quoted quite accurately reflects the complex nature of the internet bank account.
 Accordingly, the review undertaken of the initial bank reconciliations for the first several months having internet activity to hit the General Ledger and the City's bank account, indicated that there was significant additional work required on the part of the Finance Department to produce an adequate reconciliation report based on the inconsistent timing element combined with the rolling of multiple payments into single deposits, as associated with bank deposit reporting.
-The Finance Department staff recognized the lack of clarity and has moved forward with plans to stream payments received for taxes, water billing, and eventually parking tickets into three separate accounts.
-This improvement is currently being implemented.
-In the meantime, the accounting staff is performing their reconciliations with the systems in place and, as stated above, they feel that their reconciliations are adequate and accurate.
+The Finance Department staff recognized the lack of clarity and has moved forward with its plan to separate payments received for taxes, water billing, and parking tickets into three separate accounts; so far there are two accounts established for these activities.
+The first account is used jointly for property tax payments and water billing.
+The second account separates the internet payment received by the City for parking tickets.
+The accounting staff is currently performing their reconciliations with the systems in place while recognizing that further improvements would be beneficial.
+As stated above, they feel that their reconciliations are adequate and accurate.

-Recommendation: It is the suggestion of the Office of the City Auditor that the Finance Department of the City of Syracuse conclude the establishing of separate accounts for the different payments flowing through the 412 account as soon as possible.
-It is anticipated by the Office of the City Auditor that some of the difficulty experienced by that department in verifying e-Check and credit card payments will be improved by the changes made in Finance.
+Recommendation: It is the suggestion of the Office of the City Auditor that the Finance Department of the City of Syracuse continue to work for the full implementation of separate accounts for the different payment types flowing through the 412 account as soon as possible.
+It is anticipated by the Office of the City Auditor that some of the difficulty experienced by that department in verifying e-Check and credit card payments will be relieved by the changes made in Finance.